isomerpages/mlaw-corp/news/press-releases/_posts/2020-01-06-Singapore-Prepares-To-Be-Among-The-First-Countries-To-Ratify-The-Singapore-Convention-On-Mediation.md

 ---
-layout: post
-title: Singapore Prepares To Be Among The First Countries To Ratify The Singapore Convention On Mediation
+title: 'Singapore Prepares To Be Among The First Countries To Ratify The Singapore Convention On Mediation'
-date:   2020-01-06
+date: 2020-01-06T00:00:00.000Z
 permalink: /news/press-releases/Singapore-Prepares-To-Be-Among-The-First-Countries-To-Ratify-The-Singapore-Convention-On-Mediation

 ---

 06 Jan 2020 Posted in [Press releases](/news/press-releases)